Jutsn/Betty/README.md

 # Bimp.ly - Light in the Dark
 This project is a small 2D-platformer Unity prototype where the player controls a solardriven robot that seeks a way out of a dark cave.
 The objective is to navigate your way out by using the flashlight and the light projectiles of the robot, while managing it's battery state.

+## Note
+It was a gamejam project with very limited time!
+We therefore didn't comment the code as good as we would usually do.

 ## Features
-- Player Movement System
+- Player Controller
-- Battery System
+- Battery Logic
-- Enemy Behaviour System
+- Enemy Behaviour
-- Elevator System
+- Elevator Logic

 - Grid-Based Movement System
 - Lightning System